Dear Grace Exhibition Space family,

 The Three Graces (Greek Mythology) - charm, grace, and beauty

 Opened in 2006, Grace Exhibition Space is devoted exclusively to Performance Art.
-We offer an opportunity to experience visceral and challenging works by the current generation of international performance artists whether emerging, mid career or established.
-Being a Brooklyn loft, our events are presented on the floor, not on a stage, dissolving the boundary between artist and viewer.
+We offer an opportunity to experience visceral and challenging works by the current generation of international performance artists whether emerging, mid-career or established.
+Our events are presented on the floor, not on a stage, dissolving the boundary between artist and viewer.
 This is how performance art is meant to be experienced and our mission is the glorification of performance art.

 Grace Exhibition Space presents over 30 curated live performance art exhibitions each year, showcasing new work by more than 400 performance artists from across the United States and the world since 2006.
-Grace Space received fiscal sponsorship through Fractured Atlas in 2007.

-Grace Exhibition Space follows the We Have a Voice Collective's Code of Conduct to Promote Safe(r) Workplaces in the Performing Arts:
+Grace Exhibition Space follows the We Have a Voice Collectives Code of Conduct to Promote Safe(r) Workplaces in the Performing Arts:

 Code Of Conduct - The We Have Voice Collective

-To Promote Safe(R) Workplaces In The Performing Arts
+To Promote Safer Workplaces In The Performing Arts

 This code promotes zero tolerance for harassment of any kind, including but not limited to sexual harassment and bullying. the commitments and definitions herein promote the creation and strengthening of safe(r) spaces that uphold the equitable treatment of all people regardless of their various identities and positionalities, including gender identity, race, age, ability, ethnicity, culture, immigration status, sexual orientation and identity, class position and economic background, and religious belief and affiliation.